Lt-Lowlander/Haywire_Flickers/README.md

 An experiment in vanilla javascript

 For local deployment, open this .html file in your browser of choice.

-Lines 44 & 45 dictate the grid dimensions, and lines 34 & 35 dictate the individual cell dimensions.
+*Lines 44 & 45 dictate the grid dimensions, and lines 34 & 35 dictate the individual cell dimensions

+*Line 96 controls the speed of the color changes

 Enjoy!